What Is an Incorporator or Organizer of a Business?

 For a corporation, this person is called the incorporator.
 For an LLC, this person is called the organizer.
-This article discusses the position of incorporator or organizer.
+This article discusses the position of the incorporator or organizer.
 The two positions are similar, but we'll take one at a time, starting with the incorporator of a corporation.

 What Is an Incorporator?

 An incorporator is a person in charge of setting up a corporation.
-The incorporator signs and files the Articles of Incorporation with the state in which the corporation is registering, and filing any other corporate documents needed until the corporation is formally registered and recognized by the state.
+The incorporator signs and files the Articles of Incorporation with the state in which the corporation is registering, and files any other corporate documents needed until the corporation is formally registered and recognized by the state.

 Other duties of the incorporator might include: